Champions Larne to face Dungannon Swifts in opener

 Championship winners Loughgall will take on Newry City in their season opener following their promotion to the top flight.

-Coleraine face Ballymena United with Warren Feeney starting his Glentoran reign with a trip to Glenavon.
+Coleraine take on Ballymena United with new Glentoran boss Warren Feeney facing a trip to Glenavon in round one.

 Crusaders will host Carrick Rangers.